 Begin with prayer.
 Ask God to show you the importance and means of using His Scriptures to grow in our relationship with Him and in Christlikeness.
+Then, practice the gospel presentation.

 By the end of the study, participants will understand the importance of daily study of the Bible, God's Word, and have a plan to begin their study.